Very often several scripted devices can be written to describe different

 may travel at slightly different speeds, thus altering the table_pitch

 motor during the move.
-At the end of the move, the table_pitch
+At the end of the move, the table_pitch should

 once again be back to its original position before the move was started.
 This